 Eye Beams: A special move of his as well as a No Mercy.
 In KI2, his Ultra Combo consists of jumping into the air and unleashing a barrage of Beam Spam.
 The Eye Laser spam makes a return as a Shadow Move for his 2013 redesign.

-Final Boss: In the current build of the 2013 game (as of March 2014), you fight Fulgore at the end of the game instead of one stage before (as in previous KIs).
-However if you perform the necessary steps to get to Shadow Jago, Fulgore's battle will be skipped entirely.
+Final Boss: In Season 1 of the 2013 game (as of March 2014), you fight Fulgore at the end of the game instead of one stage before (as in the last two entries).
+However, if you perform the necessary steps to get to Shadow Jago, Fulgore's battle will be skipped entirely.

 Invisibility: Starting in the second game.
 The 2013 version combines this with his teleport.

 Mechanically Unusual Fighter: In the 2013 release, Fulgore does not get a Shadow Meter.
 Instead, he gets a charge meter that determines how much energy he can spend on attack cancels and shadow moves.
-The charge meter can be charged via a special move or unique auto-doubles and also makes him faster.
-However, when he has full meter in Instinct Mode, he can spend the entire meter to fire his chest laser of doom.
+The rate at which the charge meter can be charge faster via attacking or unique auto-doubles, while it slows down if Fulgore gets hit or stays idle.

 Power Glows: An aura of red energy glows around him when he activates Instinct Mode.